-Computers are a vital part of our daily lives, and a skilled computer scientist is behind every piece of that technology.
+Computers are a vital part of our daily lives, and computer science is behind what drives every piece of that technology.

 “Computers are pretty simple machines at their core,” explains Brian Gill, CEO at Gillware Data Recovery.
 “The programs computer scientists write are what allow humans to capture the computing power of these dumb machines for useful purposes like designing a better airplane, analyzing DNA or playing Angry Birds.”

-A more fitting title for a computer scientist would be problem-solver, according to Kevin Hayen, CTO at Let’s Be Chefs.
+So what exactly is a computer scientist?
+A more fitting title for a computer science professional would be problem-solver, according to software engineer Kevin Hayen.
 “Our job is to give the computer instructions on how to do repetitive tasks to solve a real-world problem.”
-Computer scientists solve those problems by writing code, creating algorithms and putting their creativity to work.
+Computer science professionals solve those problems by writing code, creating algorithms and putting their creativity to work.

 Computer scientists manage everything from operating systems to apps and search engines, and they’ve been doing so for decades.
-One of the first academic-credit computer science courses was offered at Columbia University in 1946.
-The first computer languages were born in the ‘50s; personal computers began hitting the market in the ‘70s and by the ‘90s, Google was on the scene.
+One of the first academic-credit computer science courses was offered at Columbia University in 1946.1 The first ‘computer languages’ were born in the 50s, personal computers began hitting the market in the 70s, and by the 90s, Google® was on the scene.2